 Click here for more information on types of eating disorders and how to know if you or someone close to you may have one.

-Try out the Screening tool below to see if you need to see your GP to talk about your problem
+Try to answer the Screening questions below to see if you need to see your GP to talk about your problem:

 Do you make yourself Sick because you feel full?

 Do you worry you've lost Control over how much you eat?

 Have you recently lost more than One stone (6.3 kg) in a three-month period?